bradjrenshaw/say-the-spire/README.md

 ## Known Issues

+* there is possibly a bug with some Steam setups where closing the game will crash due to native library files not being unloaded.
+It is believed this is fixed, but if this still occurs change resources.dispose_resource_files and resources.unload_native_libs to false in settings.ini.
 * daily climb (leaderboard section doesn't read), input settings, and credits screens do not read.
 These are being worked on.
 * Certain text (such as the character select text screen's title) doesn't automatically read.
 This is being worked on.
 * Required controller inputs are not read/viewable.
 This is being worked on.